Conservative Political Action Conference: 2019

-The 2019 Conservative Political Action Conference was held at the Gaylord National Resort & Convention Center in Oxon Hill, Maryland, from February 27 to March 2, 2019.
+The 2019 Conservative Political Action Conference was held at the Gaylord National Resort & Convention Center in Oxon Hill, Maryland, from February 28 to March 2, 2019.
 The event was headlined by President Trump, with many additional speakers.
-Themes throughout the conference were fighting against socialism; criminal justice reform; China; and criticizing Alexandria Ocasio-Cortez and the Green New Deal.
+Themes throughout the conference were fighting against socialism, abortion, and criticizing Alexandria Ocasio-Cortez and the Green New Deal.

 2020–2021

-In 2020, CPAC hosted its main event in the beginning of the COVID-19 pandemic despite the public health risks.
-On Saturday, March 7, 2020, ACU confirmed that an attendee at the 2020 CPAC later tested positive for COVID-19.
-Senator Ted Cruz, Representatives Matt Gaetz, Paul Gosar, Doug Collins, and Mark Meadows had direct contact with the unnamed carrier, and announced their self-quarantine.
+In 2020, CPAC hosted its main event just prior to the federal emergency declaration regarding the COVID-19 pandemic.
+On Saturday, March 7, 2020, ACU confirmed that an attendee at the 2020 CPAC had tested positive for COVID-19.
+Senator Ted Cruz, Representatives Matt Gaetz, Paul Gosar, Doug Collins, and Mark Meadows had recent contact with the patient, who remained unnamed; none of whom would go on to test positive immediately after the event.

 The following year, the 2021 Conservative Political Action Conference was held during the COVID-19 pandemic.
-The previous customary venue for CPAC, (Gaylord National Resort & Convention Center) in National Harbor, Maryland was subject to public health restrictions in Maryland, issued by Republican governor Larry Hogan, which restricted gathering sizes to a maximum of 10, to curb the spread of the disease.
+The previous customary venue for CPAC, Gaylord National Resort & Convention Center in National Harbor, Maryland, was subject to restrictions in Maryland, issued by Republican governor Larry Hogan, who had restricted gathering sizes to a maximum of 10.

 As a result, the conference was relocated to Orlando, Florida, which had removed all prior pandemic-related limits on gathering sizes.
 The event was still subject to Orlando mandatory mask-wearing rules.
 Notwithstanding those restrictions, numerous attendees chose to not wear masks during the event, despite frequent announcements by the event's organizers and hotel staff, requesting attendees to comply with the local mask-wearing mandate.
 Florida Governor Ron DeSantis characterized the state's resistance to pandemic gathering-size limits as comporting with the state's status as "an oasis of freedom."
 The conference's theme, "America Uncancelled", sought to highlight alleged attempts by social media companies, the Democratic Party, U.S. universities and progressive organizations to censor conservatives' public expression of their political views.
 The conference's main event was a closing address by former U.S. president Donald Trump, his first public address and political speech since leaving office.
 Trump spent significant portions of the speech criticizing his successor, Joe Biden.
 The speech received significant media coverage in anticipation of Trump's announcement of his post-presidential political activity.

 A second 2021 conference was held in Dallas from July 9 to 11 at the Hilton Anatole hotel.
 The theme of the conference was immigration policy and border security, in the context of the ongoing migrant crisis at the U.S. Southern Border.